mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ### USING SHIP SHARES

-If the conglomerate or corporation that owns the ship permits it, the Travellers can obtain more favourable terms in their contract by trading in Ship Shares.
+If the conglomerate or corporation that owns the ship permits it, the Travellers can obtain more favorable terms in their contract by trading in Ship Shares.
 In such cases, Travellers may spend Ship Shares to purchase a higher degree of route and revenue control.

-Route Control purchases provide additional weeks with which the Travellers may operate a subsidised merchant independently per year.
+Route Control purchases provide additional weeks with which the Travellers may operate a subsidized merchant independently per year.
 For example, if the Travellers purchase 10 weeks of Route Control, the owner of the ship has 10 fewer weeks per year during which they dictate which systems are visited.
 This gives the Travellers considerably more